 Promoting Excellence Through Accelerated Learning (PETAL) Math Block 6/6A (962XAP & 962ABP): This is a special program offered to selected students in a two-period blocked format.
 Students in this course complete the sixth grade math SOL first semester and the seventh grade math SOL second semester, then continue in the accelerated math sequence in seventh grade.
 In addition, PETAL math students are invited to participate in after school tutorials, field trips, and PETAL club meetings.
 Rising sixth grade students who were in the ongrade level math course in fifth grade are invited to participate in this program during the summer based on factors which include the following: math achievement in fifth grade, elementary math SOL test scores, scores on Division-Wide Assessments in math, teacher recommendations, and previous participation in the PETAL summer math program.
-For additional information on the Sixth Grade PETAL Math Block, please contact the instructional specialist for PETAL programs in the central administration building at (434) 522-3700, extension 134.
+For additional information on the Sixth Grade PETAL Math Block, please contact the coordinator of equity and accountability in the School Administration Building at (434) 522-3700, extension 134.